 Q: Do NIH or the HEAL Initiative provide training or other resources to researchers develop skills in recruitment or retention strategies and patient engagement among diverse groups?
 I would like to include this information in my grant application.

 A: The HEAL Initiative has held multiple webinars and workshops on recruitment and retention strategies in pain and opioid use disorder patient populations.
 They are or will be available on the HEAL Initiative’s website.

 Q: Does the HEAL Initiative offer any specific programs for early-stage investigators?

 A: No, not currently.
-The HEAL Initiative posts funding opportunities in a timely manner, so you should regularly check for Funding Opportunity Announcements.
+The HEAL Initiative posts funding opportunities in a timely manner, so you should regularly check for Notices of Funding Opportunities.

 Q: How can I learn which research projects have been funded by the HEAL Initiative?